 When you need to get out of the house —preferably to a place where the occasional tantrum won’t earn you a dirty look — children’s museums check all the right boxes.
-And while most fantastic kids’ museums have been closed during the pandemic, as Summer 2021 rolls along, that is starting to change.
+And while most fantastic kids’ museums were closed during the pandemic, summer 2021 is a different story.

 The best children’s museums offer educational fun and plenty of potential playmates, rain or shine.
 These children’s museums come highly reviewed by parents, whether for their interactive exhibits, stroller accessibility, toddler accommodations, or the simple fact that they entertain adults as much as kids.